Home > Analyses > Technology > Apple Inc.

 | Palantir Technologies Inc. | 383B |

-Apple Inc. ranks 2nd among 165 competitors, with a market cap approximately 80% the size of the leader, NVIDIA Corporation.
-Apple is positioned above both the average market cap of the top 10 competitors (2.21T) and the sector median (22.3B).
-It maintains a +25.45% market cap advantage over its closest rival above.
+Apple ranks 2nd among 165 competitors, holding 83.3% of the market cap of the leader, NVIDIA.
+It stands above both the average market cap of the top 10 (2.21T) and the sector median (22.3B).
+Apple’s market cap exceeds its nearest rival by 20.05%, demonstrating a strong position in the Consumer Electronics industry.

 Comparisons with competitors